Get ready for winter 2026!

 In the meantime, ordinary club life continued.
 In 2002, the Board adopted a smoke-free policy across the whole lodge, including the basement — a decision the newsletter noted had been well accepted by members.
 The January 2003 bushfires, which burnt some 468,000 hectares of Kosciuszko National Park, brought temporary NPWS access restrictions to fire-affected areas around the resort.
 Later that year the Board added a formal by-law on illegal drug use, prompted partly by the patchwork of different marijuana laws between the ACT and NSW at the time, and keen to remove any ambiguity for members and guests.

-At the 40th AGM, held 29 March 2003, saw Nicole Harris and Tony Mallis elected to the Board.
-Tony Mallis would go on to serve continuously through the rest of the decade and well beyond.
+The same AGM saw Nicole Harris and Tony Mallis elected to the Board.
+Tony Mallis would go on to serve continuously through the rest of the decade and well beyond; a reference in a later newsletter to his "election" in 2008 reflects the normal two-yearly director-retirement-and-re-election cycle rather than any gap in his service.

 By 2003 and 2004, the newsletters were candidly listing an accumulating backlog of jobs: new upstairs bathrooms and kitchen improvements, a wider and safer staircase, a rebuilt entry to replace the rotting back verandah, and re-roofing — "much of the roof," the Board told members in 2003, "is at the point of rusting through."
 A modest change made in 2004 — moving the weekly booking changeover from Saturday to Sunday — sits alongside these bigger concerns as a small, practical adjustment to how the lodge was used.
 That same year, "Big Bertha," the original basement water heater installed when the lodge was built in the 1960s, finally gave up after around forty years of service and was replaced.